ralemy/springboot-reactive-tdd/docs/hibernate.jpa.md

   Scenario: Should have a column as List of elemental objects that maps to an external table
-    Given There exists a class named "Customer" in "com.curisprofound.tddwebstack.db" package And   The class has a field called "phoneNumbers" that is of type List of Strings When  The annotations of the "phoneNumbers" field are examined Then  The "phoneNumbers" field is annotated as "ElementCollection" And   Hibernate creates a "customer_phone_numbers" table in the database
+    Given There exists a class named "Customer" in "com.curisprofound.tddwebstack.db" package And   The class has a field called "phoneNumbers" that is of type List of Strings Then  The "phoneNumbers" field is annotated as "ElementCollection" And   Hibernate creates a "customer_phone_numbers" table in the database
 ```